 Protect your emails: Essential To-Do’s

-If you want to route your messages into inbox tabs and folders, then here are your immediate essentials:
+If you want to route your messages into inbox tabs and folders, then here are your immediate list essentials:

 Ultimately the final goal is to send high-quality emails which have value to your list.

 Another method is to offer options to “opt-down” when a subscriber clicks on unsubscribe button.
-With this option, you can help your subscribers choose what categories of emails they want to receive rather than fully unsubscribing from your email lists.
+With this option, team can help your audiences choose what categories of emails they want to get rather than fully unsubscribing from your email lists.

-For instance, when you click on unsubscribe button on Aritic PinPoint, you are automatically redirected to the Preference Page where you can set your preferences.
+For instance, when you click on unsubscribe button on Aritic PinPoint, you are automatically redirects to the Preference Page where you can set your preferences.

 #2.
 Follow-up immediately after signup or subscription

 Build your recipient list by sending an email at the time of their sign up.
-The best time to build engagement with the subscribers is the sign-up time as you can get to know their expectations, their frequencies and the reason behind their approach too.
+The best time to build engagement with the subscribers is the registered time as you can get to know their expectations, their frequencies and the reason behind their approach too.

 For instance, when they sign up, you can immediately send a welcome email with options to engage more.
 Like in EasySendy, we always want to educate and make our users aware, at the same time get detail insights into what they are looking for.

 #3.
 Filter Out Email Lists

 In email marketing terms, we call it Suppression List management (which you can quickly check within EasySendy).
 Suppression list management feature helps you to permanently exclude those email IDs to which you don’t want to send emails in future.

 #4.
 Only relevant email contents, please

 You see, email subject lines are the first thing your subscribers will see.
-This subject line is instrumental in deciding the fate of your emails – will they open? will they mark as spam?
+This subject line is instrumental in deciding the fate of your emails – will they open?
+Will they mark as spam?
 Does it read spam?
 Will they delete immediately?